emca-it/ITRS-Log-Analytics-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 The value field value is then added to the table on which the risk calculation algorithms are executed.

 ### Incidents

+SIEM correlation engine allows automatically scores organization security posture showing You what tactic the attacked use and how this puts organization at risk.
+Every attack can be traced on dashboard reflecting Your security design identifying missing enforcements.

+Incidents on the operation of the organization through appropriate points for caught incidents.
+Hazard situations are presented, using the so-called Mitre ATT / CK matrix.
+The ITRS Log Analytics system, in addition to native integration with MITER, allows this knowledge to be correlated with other collected data and logs, creating even more complex techniques of behavior detection and analysis.
+Advanced approach allows for efficient analysis of security design estimation.

 The Incident module allows you to handle incidents created by triggered alert rules.